BlueQuartzSoftware/SIMPL/Source/SIMPLib/Documentation/SIMPLibFilters/CoreFilters/ArrayCalculator.md

 	[2, 3, 5, 7, 11]

- If the user enters the infix expression `Foo + 3`, the result of the **Filter** is a new array with exactly five tuples that contains the following values:
+If the user enters the infix expression `Foo + 3`, the result of the **Filter** is a new array with exactly five tuples that contains the values:

 	[5, 6, 8, 10, 14]

 Now consider another single component array named *Bar* that has the value 4.25 at all tuples.
 If the infix expression `(Foo + Bar) * 4` is entered, then the output values are as follows:

 	[25, 29, 37, 45, 61]